Understanding tumor behavior to improve outcomes for cancer patients

-The Quantitative Oncology program is a multi-disciplinary research program designed to facilitate the development and application of advanced measurement capabilities from omics to imaging, combined with computational techniques, to improve outcomes for patients with cancer.
-The goal of the program is to enable quantitative understanding of the behavior of cancerous cells and tissues as they evolve, respond to therapy, and interact with their microenvironments.
+Quantitative Oncology is a multi-disciplinary research program developing advanced measurement capabilities and computational techniques to improve outcomes for patients with cancer.
+We are seeking a quantitative understanding of the behavior of cancerous cells and tissues as they evolve, respond to therapy, and interact with their microenvironments.

-- Imaging: Investigators in this theme develop and employ new imaging tools to analyze components of tumors on scales that range from angstroms to centimeters.
+- Imaging: We are developing new imaging tools to analyze components of tumors on scales that range from angstroms to centimeters.

-- Omics: Investigators in this theme use genome, proteome, transcriptome, and other 'omic analyses of tumors to gain insights into pathogenesis, response, or resistance to therapies.
-It also includes investigators who are developing improved tools and algorithms to speed, enhance, or standardize 'omic analyses of tumors and develop signatures that predict prognosis or response to therapies.
+- Omics: We are using genome, proteome, transcriptome, and other 'omic analyses of tumors to gain insights into tumor development and response or resistance to therapies.
+We are developing improved tools and algorithms to speed the analyses of tumors and make more accurate predictions of treatment response.

-- Systems Biology: This theme comprises investigators who obtain, integrate and analyze complex data sets from multiple experimental sources to elucidate the properties of cancer-related molecular networks, the molecular and cellular phenotypes they regulate and the evolution/adaptation of these systems during cancer progression and treatment.
+- Systems Biology: We integrate and analyze complex data sets from multiple experimental sources to understand cancer-related molecular networks, the molecular and cellular phenotypes they regulate and the adaptation of these systems during cancer progression and treatment.